wp-plugins/multiple-ajax-calendar/readme.txt

 Tags: ajax, calendar, widget,multiple,instances,jquery Requires at least: 2.9
 Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Multiple AJAX Calendar is a plugin that will display an AJAX enabled WordPress Calendar Widget with the ability to add more than one in a page.
+It now also displays the links of the posts of each day on a tooltip for easy access.

 == Description ==

 Multiple AJAX Calendar is a plugin that will display an AJAX enabled WordPress calendar Widget.
 This enhances the functionality of the standard wordpress calendar by:

 * Allows navigating through months without reloading the page.
-* AllowsMultiple Instances of the calendar
+* Allows Multiple Instances of the calendar
+* Displays the posts of each day on a tooltip

 == Installation ==